 Prevent the Spread of Misinformation with Accurate Content Writing

-On social media, there is so much information that it is hard to identify what is true and what is a hoax.
-We can’t control everything that appears on the internet, but we can control what we are publishing and what we want to read.
+On social media, there’s so much information that it’s hard to identify what’s true and what’s a hoax.
+We can’t control everything that appears on the internet, but we can control what we publish and what we choose to read.

-Researching varying claims takes time and a lot of hard work, even if you use a good fact-checking program.
-Over 60% of all the information on the internet can be fake and not even fact-checkers can monitor all the fake news published online on a daily basis.
+Researching various claims takes time and a lot of hard work, even if you use a good fact-checking program.
+According to a source, over 60% of all the information on the internet can be fake, and not even fact-checkers can monitor all the fake news published online on a daily basis.

 Thankfully, you don’t have to go it alone.
 WriterAccess offers access to vetted freelance content writers who can provide accurate, thoroughly researched content on your terms.
 What’s more, WriterAccess provides managed services to help you find a content writer who is familiar with your industry and can effectively reach your brand persona.